 You’ve fixed the hazards, provided better equipment, and enforced procedures.
 Now, how can you further improve safety?
+Read on for six key factors in building an ideal safety culture, plus learn more at my Safety Culture Virtual Master Class coming up on April 27, 2021!

 In the past, organizations have focused on improving safety by addressing the work environment.
 Fixing hazards, providing better tools and equipment, and developing and enforcing adequate procedures are all approaches that, understandably, have worked well at improving safety.
 But many organizations have reached a plateau, finding that relying primarily on these approaches without taking a more comprehensive view of safety produces only marginal gains.